 The most important decision when buying a new TV is which type of display to choose: a plasma, an LED, or an LCD TV.
 As shown by the pictures below, they all have their advantages.
 However, most people will prefer an LED TV unless they have a dark viewing environment.

 : Plasma TVs are now officially dead.
 Panasonic stopped producing them in 2013.
 Samsung and LG announced that 2014 will be their last year.
-The Samsung F8500
+If you are looking for a picture quality equivalent to a plasma TV today, your best bet is an OLED TV.
+Check out our OLED vs LED TV

 Samsung F5300 Plasma TV